-David Moore (The Sludge Report) is a co-founder of Sludge, an investigative newsroom on systemic corruption, and was director of the Participatory Politics Foundation, a nonprofit organization that built open-source technology for civic engagement.
+David Moore (The Sludge Report) is a co-founder of Sludge, an investigative newsroom on systemic corruption, and director of the Participatory Politics Foundation, a nonprofit organization building open-source technology for civic engagement.

 Tom Scocca (Hmm Weekly) is the politics editor at Slate.
 He is a former editor of Gawker and Deadspin, and began his career at Baltimore City Paper and the New York Observer.
 He is the author of Beijing Welcomes You: Unveiling the Capital City of the Future.

 Donald Shaw (The Sludge Report) is an investigative journalist who focuses on special interests’ efforts to influence politicians and shape public policy.
 He analyzed campaign contributions at MapLight and was the editor of OpenCongress.

 Harry Siegel (FAQ NYC) is the senior editor for opinion at the Daily Beast.
 He writes a weekly column for the New York Daily News, is a visiting fellow at the McSilver Institute for Poverty Policy and Research at NYU Silver School of Social Work, and teaches at the New School’s Journalism + Design program.
 His long career in journalism includes stints at the New York Sun, the New York Press, the Village Voice, and Politico.
 He is co-author (with his father Fred Siegel) of The Prince of the City: Giuliani, New York and the Genius of American Life.